Code-Institute-Submissions/CrankyCat-Loves-Coding-how-do-you-do_DecResub/README.md

 ## **Overview**

-I always wonder how many days do I feel happy and how many days do I feel upset in a month.
-So I have a little notebook to track of my emotions.
+I always wonder how many days I feel happy and how many days I feel upset in a month.So I have a little notebook to track my emotions.
 I found it helps me to better manage my feelings.
-For example, I most likely to try harder to calm myself down if I find myself upset most of the time.
-This is so true that ' Nobody can make you happy until you're happy with yourself FIRST.'
-So~ there is how it work.
+For example, I most likely try harder to calm myself down if I find myself upset most of the time.
+This is so true that ' Nobody can make you happy until you're happy with yourself FIRST.
+'So~ here is how it works.
 Be honest with yourself and simply record your emotions by clicking RecordEmo and you can track all of your records by clicking EmoBox and that's it!
 Login and start from today!

 ## **Table of Contents**